kukymbr/sqlamble/README.md

-# sqlamble
+# 🍳 sqlamble

-The `sqlamble` tool allows you to embed your SQL queries into the Golang code in structural way.
+The `sqlamble` tool allows you to embed your SQL queries into the Golang code in structural read-only way.

 ## Why?